tanujit123/MATH-370/README.md

 The folder named Machine Learning contains the slides used in class.

-Tutorials (Exercises with Solutions) are uploaded as a PDF.
+Tutorials (Exercises with Solutions) are uploaded as a PDF (Pen and Paper Exercises on Machine Learning.pdf).